Faculty & Staff

 The school will protect personal information by security safeguards that are appropriate to the sensitivity level of the information.
 In the course of daily operations, access to personal information is restricted to authorized employees who have a legitimate reason for accessing it.
 For example, teachers will have access to personal information about students but not a parent’s account with the school.
 Employees are appropriately educated about the importance of privacy and they are required to follow the school’s policies and procedures regarding the handling of personal information.

 Student files are stored in secured filing cabinets.
-Access is restricted to only those employees (teachers, teacher-aides, counselors, secretaries, etc.) who, by nature of their work, are required to see them.
+Access is restricted to only those employees (teachers, teacher assistants, counselors, administrative assistants, etc.) who, by nature of their work, are required to see them.

 The school manages electronic files appropriately with passwords and security measures that limit access by unauthorized personnel.
 The school’s security practices are reviewed periodically to ensure that the privacy of personal information is not compromised.